 "You have a lot of protections there that are enforced by the automakers," Lancaster said.

 You're much more likely to be ripped off by a random person on Facebook, Craigslist, Backpage or some other website.
 You may have to deal with unscrupulous sales tactics at a dealership, but you're less likely to meet a hardened criminal, Lancaster said.
 It can be easy for a seller to trick someone into buying a car that's been flood damaged or stolen.
+The same goes for other stuff, too.
+Learn how to (safely) buy and sell your belongings here.

 Buyers can take a few steps to avoid being swindled, Lancaster said.